dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

       <div class="intro-para">
         Various classes in the Dart libraries help you get, send, receive, and save user data.
-        You can use input elements within forms to get data from users.
         You can use JSON to format data and HttpRequest to send requests and receive responses.
-        And, finally, you can save data on the client with IndexedDB.
       </div>

       <div class="row">